Security FAQs

 • Risk management

-This means that all the conditions for achieving this certification have been implemented, we only need the final stamp of approval.
-Evidence of the auditing process can be provided as per request.
+Exalate is ISO27001:2022 certified.
+This means that all the conditions for achieving this certification have been implemented.
+Evidence of the auditing process and the certificate can be provided upon request.

-Yes. iDalko, the company behind the product and the related services has its HQ in Europe (Belgium) and is required to comply with all GDPR-related legislation.
+Exalate has its HQ in Europe (Belgium) and therefore complies with all GDPR-related legislation.

 Exalate is NOT a data processor as defined in GDPR Art 4.
-Exalate can be compared to an email system, which is processing synchronization transactions as fast as possible.
-Exalate has not been designed for processing PII data (ie. there are no tables with user-related information).
+Exalate can be compared to an email system, which processes synchronization transactions as fast as possible.
+Exalate has not been designed for processing PII data (ie., there are no tables with user-related information).
 Exalate can fully operate, even if there is no PII data in the messages.

 Can Exalate be integrated with an SSO Solution?

-Exalate performs authentication through the underlying task management system.
-Whenever there is a need to log into the application, Exalate will check with the task management system if the authenticated user is authorized to perform configuration tasks or not.
+Exalate performs authentication through the underlying platform (e.g. Jira).
+Whenever there is a need to log into the application, Exalate will check with the platform if the authenticated user is authorized to perform configuration tasks or not.
 The authentication protocol is either 'Basic Authentication' or 'Oauth' based.
+Since Exalate doesn’t have a user directory concept, there is no need for an SSO Solution integration.

 What is the benefit of Exalate's single-tenant architecture compared to a multi-tenant one?

-To minimize the risk of information leakage, a single-tenant architecture is a way better option as it allows to contain information leaks at the infrastructure level.
+To minimize the risk of information leakage, a single-tenant architecture is a much better option as it allows us to contain information leaks at the infrastructure level.

 When an Exalate node is deployed on the Exalate Cloud, it is running inside a 'Kubernetes pod' that is configured to ensure no information can leak.
-The maintenance of this Exalate cloud is fully based on the principles of 'Infrastructure as Code'.
-There is no action of manual configuration for the environment.
+The maintenance of this Exalate Cloud is fully based on the principles of 'Infrastructure as Code'.
+There is no manual configuration for the environment.

 How does Exalate encrypt my data?